Skip to main content

 Climate And Weather

-The climate at Laguna de Mecatepe is typical of Nicaragua's Pacific lowlands: strongly seasonal with a dry season from November through April and a wet season from May through October.
-Annual rainfall in the Granada department typically ranges from 1,200 to 1,800 mm, concentrated in the wet season months.
-Temperatures are warm throughout the year, averaging 28–32°C, with the dry season bringing increased temperatures and strong winds from the NE that accelerate evaporation from the lake surface.
-The proximity to Lake Nicaragua moderates extremes somewhat, as the large lake mass exerts a local influence on temperature and humidity.
-The Pacific coast location means the area is less frequently affected by Caribbean hurricanes than eastern Nicaragua, though indirect effects of tropical systems can bring excessive rainfall during active storm seasons.
+The climate at Laguna de Mecatepe is typical of Nicaragua's Pacific lowlands, with a strongly seasonal pattern featuring a dry season from November through April and a wet season from May through October.
+Annual rainfall in the Granada department typically ranges from 1,200 to 1,800 millimeters, concentrated in the wet season months.
+Temperatures are warm year-round, averaging approximately 28–32 degrees Celsius, with the dry season bringing higher temperatures, lower humidity, and strong northeasterly winds that accelerate evaporation from the lake surfaces and drive leaf-fall in the surrounding dry forest.
+Proximity to the large Lake Nicaragua (Lago Cocibolca) moderates local temperature and humidity extremes somewhat, as the lake's thermal mass exerts influence on the adjacent lowlands.
+The Pacific coast location means the area is less frequently affected by Atlantic hurricanes than eastern Nicaragua, though indirect effects of tropical weather systems can bring heavy rainfall during the active storm season.

 Human History

 The Granada department region, including the Mecatepe area, has been continuously inhabited since pre-Columbian times by Chorotega and other Nicaraguan indigenous peoples who settled the fertile Pacific lowlands near Lake Nicaragua.
-The city of Granada, founded by Spanish conquistadors in 1524, is one of the oldest colonial cities in the Americas and has shaped land use throughout the department for five centuries.
-The volcanic landscapes around Granada, including the numerous crater lakes (lagunas), have been recognized as distinctive geographical features and have attracted settlement and agricultural use.
-Small communities around Laguna de Mecatepe have practiced subsistence and small-scale commercial farming for generations.
-The lake has traditionally provided fishing resources for local families, and this subsistence use continues today alongside conservation management.
+The city of Granada, founded by Spanish conquistador Francisco Hernández de Córdoba in 1524, is one of the oldest continuously occupied Spanish colonial cities on the American mainland, and its influence has shaped land use throughout the surrounding department for five centuries.
+[1] The 1570 Mombacho debris avalanche that created the lagoon depressions destroyed a village south of the volcano, killing approximately 400 people, according to the Smithsonian Global Volcanism Program.
+[2] Small communities around the lagoons have practiced subsistence and small-scale commercial farming for generations, and the waters have traditionally provided fishing resources for local families.
+The local area around the lagoons is known as Agua Agria or Aguas Agrias.

 Park History